LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

    As an object is deserialized by a `serialization_reader`, first a new instance is created, then this method is called once for each of the serialization elements that were originally included in the data.
-The `serialization_element` items contain the keys and values used to recreate the original object state.
+The `serialization_element` items contain the keys and values used to re-create the original object state.

 In addition to implementing the proper methods, the object must have